 Public Property - All public property, including thoroughfares, streets, sidewalks, and parking facilities, that is within the campus or immediately adjacent to and accessible from the campus.
-The college crime statistics do not include crimes that occur in privately owned homes or businesses adjacent to the campus buildings.
+The CUNY Graduate School of Public Health and Health Policy's crime statistics do not include crimes that occur in privately owned homes or businesses adjacent to the campus buildings.